urosaron/ViktorAI/README.md

 - Interfaces with Ollama LLMs to generate responses in Viktor's voice
 - Maintains character consistency throughout conversations
 - Can reference detailed scene analysis for specific queries
+- Integrates with ViktorBrain for neurally-influenced response generation
+- Provides a REST API for chatbot interaction

 ## Project Structure